marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ## Project Number 3: Diabetes Prediction Project
 This project wasn´t too complicated.
 It´s a small dataset (768 instances) in which 6 features are given for each patient and the target is to predict if it has diabetes or not.
 This dataset was obtained from [OpenML.com](https://www.openml.org/).

 ## Project Number 4: Implementing LeNet5 For Image Classification
+Coming soon...